 It’s difficult to say whether those first few haircuts are harder on the child or the parents.
-Whether Baby’s hair has become too uneven or just too unruly, the time eventually comes to take him in for his first cut: tears optional.
+Whether Baby’s hair has become too uneven or just too unruly, the time eventually comes to take them in for their first cut: tears optional.

-Here are some tips for helping Baby cope with having his hair trimmed, as well as a list of super cute cuts that will make him the envy of the playground!
+Here are some tips for helping Baby cope with having their hair trimmed, as well as a list of super cute cuts that will make them the envy of the playground!

 Toddlers can be a little unpredictable (say it ain’t so), and there’s no telling what their reactions may be to new experiences.
 It’s best to come prepared with some ideas of how you’re going to manage Baby‘s reaction.

-- Bring a distraction: A favorite toy or book can come in handy in keeping his mind at ease during the cut.
+- Bring a distraction: A favorite toy or book can come in handy in keeping their mind at ease during the cut.

-- Enlist a support team: The more people he knows in the room, the more relaxed he could feel.
+- Enlist a support team: The more people they know in the room, the more relaxed they could feel.

 - Consider a salon for kids: The cut may be a bit pricier, but there are some bells and whistles to keep Baby happy, too.
 Another bonus?
 The stylists are used to working with moving targets.